 Adesanya earned the middleweight championship in April 2019 after defeating Kelvin Gastelum via unanimous decision at UFC 236.
 He defended his title against Robert Whittaker at UFC 243 that same year, taking down Whittaker via knockout.

-The superstar has defended his belt a total of four times.
-The most recent two came via an unanimous decision against Yoel Romero and a knockout win against Paulo Costa at UFC 248 and UFC 253, respectively.
+The superstar has defended his belt a total of five times in UFC fights.
+Two of his previous defenses came via an unanimous decision against Yoel Romero and a knockout win against Paulo Costa at UFC 248 and UFC 253, respectively.
+Adesanya, then the reigning UFC middleweight champion went on to defeat Marvin Vettori at UFC 263, Robert Whittaker at UFC 271, and Jared Cannonier at UFC 271, all by unanimous decision.

 Israel Adesanya Net Worth